tnwei/dotfiles/README.md

 # My dotfiles

 Storing my dotfiles in this repo to sync them across machines.
 Uses GNU `stow` to manage symlinking.
+Has the same effect of doing manual `ln` but this is cleaner.

+Currently config for each app is stored in its own designated folder.
+Within these folders, the dir structure is arranged such that the whole folder's contents will be symlinked to `$HOME` using `stow`.

 ```
 # 1. Clone to homedir